 Dr. Vasily Artemov is a Senior Research Scientist at the Skoltech Center for Energy Science and Technology.
-He is interested in condensed matter physics, electrochemistry, dielectric and infrared spectroscopies.
-His research is focused on experimental and theoretical studies of water and aqueous electrolytes for energy applications.
-After the graduation with honors from Moscow Institute of Physics and Technology in 2007, he was awarded the PhD degree from the Prokhorov General Physics Institute in 2010.
+He is interested in condensed matter physics, electrochemistry, dielectric and infrared spectroscopy.
+His research is focused on experimental and theoretical studies of water and aqueous media (electrolytes, porous materials, colloidal systems) for energy applications.
+After graduating with honors from Moscow Institute of Physics and Technology in 2007, he was awarded a Ph.D. degree from the Prokhorov General Physics Institute in 2010.
 After several stays in Germany, he took the role of head of the dielectric laboratory at the Prokhorov General Physics Institute in Moscow.
 Several technological startups were founded on the results of basic research in his lab.
-At the end of 2018, he joined the research group of Professor Henni Ouerdane at Skoltech, where he involved in activities related to broadband dielectric spectroscopy and infrared spectroscopy of water and aqueous media.
+At the end of 2018, he joined Skoltech.
+He is currently working with Professor Keith Stevenson, leading the activities on dielectric spectroscopy and infrared spectroscopy of materials for energy applications.
+Vasily is the author of the monograph The Electrodynamics of Water and Ice published by Springer in 2021.

 |2019-current||Senior research scientist||Center for Energy Science and Technology, Skolkovo Institute of Science and Technology (Moscow, Russia)|